 The benefit of these systems becomes especially clear during storm events.

-During a December 2023 nor’easter, cameras captured tidal flooding across Charleston.
-When paired with nearby NOAA tide station data, the imagery provides important context and showed how recorded water levels translate to real-world impacts on streets and infrastructure.
+During a December 2023 nor’easter, cameras captured flooding in Charleston.
+When paired with nearby NOAA tide station data, the imagery provides important context and shows how recorded water levels translate to real-world impacts on streets and infrastructure.

 This combination of data and imagery helps improve understanding of flooding extent and supports better preparedness and response.